 Refresh rate and frame rate: The number of times a complete image is drawn on the screen per second is called the refresh rate.
 This is not the same as the frame rate, which signifies how often the image being displayed is repeated per fraction of a second before it is changed.

 The rates that produce the most visually comfortable display depend in part on whether the screen is a television or computer monitor.
 This is because the human eye is most sensitive to flicker in its peripheral vision (the edges of the field of view).
-Thus, low refresh rates in computer monitors, which are viewed up close, will produce a noticeable screen flicker because the display fills a larger proportion of a person’s field of vision than televisions.
+Thus, low refresh rates in a computer monitor, which are viewed up close, will produce greater sensitivity to the screen flicker because the display fills a larger proportion of a person’s field of vision than televisions.

 Progressive scans and interlaced scans: These terms refer to how a picture is formed.
 Their related technologies take advantage of the brain’s ability to integrate gradual transitions seen by the eye while an on-screen image is painted.
 Progressive scans form a picture by painting one row of pixels at a time, in sequential order.
 Interlaced scans form an image in two phases.
 During the first phase, even-numbered rows are drawn; during the next phase, odd lines are drawn.
 The eye integrates the two images to create a single interlaced image (see figure 3).
 Interlacing is said to help improve problems with flickering caused by lower refresh rates.
 However, many people with vestibular disorders find interlaced scans uncomfortable.